coconise/fiverr/garage.md

             ["cargobob"] = true,
             ["police1"] = true
         },
-        blackScreenTime = 10, -- in seconds, how much time the player is in blackscreen before going in/out of the garage timerInvite = 15, -- in seconds, the time the player needs to say yes or no to accept the invite friendlyfire = false, -- enable friendly fire or not menuGarage = {
+        blackScreenDuration = 10, -- in seconds, duration of the black screen when entering/exiting the garage invitationTimer = 15, -- in seconds, the time allotted for the player to accept or reject the invitation friendlyFireEnabled = false, -- toggles friendly fire on or off menuOptions = {
-            enable = true,
+            enabled = true,
             position = vector3(x, y, z),
         },
-        garageEnter = vector3(x, y, z), -- enter of the garage insideGarage = vector3(x, y, z), -- inside of the garage (when on foot) leaveGarage = vector4(x, y, z, w), -- when leaving the garage with a vehicle or at foot }
+        garageEntrance = vector3(x, y, z), -- location of the garage entrance insideGarage = vector3(x, y, z), -- position inside the garage when on foot garageExit = vector4(x, y, z, w), -- exit point from the garage with a vehicle or on foot }
 }
 ```